Charlotte-Thomas/Mon-Gods/README.md

 ### The Final Product

 We decided to create a surfing website, "Swell", focused on providing information and advice on the best places to surf globally.
-We wanted to create a "tripadvisor" for surfing and make our website a social network, as well as informational.
+We wanted to create a "TripAdvisor" for surfing and make our website a social network, as well as informational.

 Swell gives users the ability to: